- How can I stop my brushes drying out?

-The type and style of filler is also a key factor in patching in as some fillers can flash through paint layers more than others, so do your research and select the filler that best suits your specific area.
+The type and style of filler is also a key factor in patching in as some fillers can flash through paint layers more than others.
+Do your research and select the filler that best suits your specific area.

-Oil based gloss is more than likely the cause of yellowing on radiators.
-If oil based paints are not subjected to enough UV light the solvents will over time turn yellow.
-One way to avoid this from happening is to use a water based paint instead of oil based, however it is important to remember to use the correct adhesive primers before applying the paint and to always check the manufacturers’ guidelines before starting.
+Oil based gloss is most likely the cause of yellowing on radiators.
+If oil-based paints are not subjected to enough UV light the solvents will turn yellow over time.
+One way to avoid this from happening is to use a water-based paint instead of oil based, however it is important to remember to use the correct adhesive primers before applying the paint and to always check the manufacturer guidelines before starting.

 - How to choose the right paint brush size?

 When choosing your paint brushes it is important to establish what you will be using the brush for and what type of material you will be using it in.
 Once you have thought about this choosing the right brush becomes instantly easier.

 For example, if you are carrying out detailed or complex work then you would benefit from using a brush with a small narrow head which gives you excellent control and allows you to complete fine details.
 However, if you are painting one large area then it would be beneficial to use a large brush that holds significantly more paint.
 Natural bristle brushes are ideal for use in oil and solvent based paints whereas synthetic bristles are more suited to emulsion and water-based paints.